dysonreturns/sc2ai/docs/README.md

 ### Get the gem

 #### Regarding Ruby versions
-Ruby 3.2.2 runs amazingly and all the profilers and debuggers work.
+If you have any issues with profiling or debugging, Ruby 3.2 runs amazingly.
-If you don't need to profile or debug, 3.3.0 performs even better.
+Ruby 3.3 performs even better.
 Enabling YJIT is essential as we repeat methods frequently.
 Pass the runtime arg `--yjit` or `export RUBY_YJIT_ENABLE=1`.

 #### On to the gem